 Two behemoths in the AEC software and technology industries announced an interoperability agreement yesterday to alleviate workflow inefficiencies for designers who traverse between the companies’ respective products.
-San Rafael, Calif.–based Autodesk, the provider of such programs as AutoCAD, Revit, and 3ds Max, and Sunnyvale, Calif.–based Trimble, whose titles include SketchUp, Sefaira, and Trimble Connect (formerly GTeam by Gehry Technologies) along with a catalog of surveying and positioning equipment, will be collaborating to “support seamless data transfer between their solutions, from software to software, from software to hardware, and vice versa,” says Mark Sawyer, general manager of Trimble’s general contractor and construction management division, in an email.
+San Rafael, Calif.–based Autodesk, the provider of such programs as AutoCAD, Revit, and 3ds Max, and Sunnyvale, Calif.–based Trimble, whose titles include SketchUp, Sefaira, and Trimble Connect (formerly GTeam by Gehry Technologies) along with a catalog of surveying and positioning equipment, will be collaborating to “support seamless data transfer between their solutions, from software to software, from software to hardware, and vice versa,” says Mark Sawyer, general manager of Trimble’s general contractor and construction management division.

 Many architects use both Trimble and Autodesk products in their daily workflows.
 For example, an architect may use Trimble SketchUp to develop preliminary design concepts and visualizations for marketing, and then proceed to design development and building information modeling (BIM) in Revit.
 Along the way, they may want to draft other building aspects in SketchUp and then plug those into their growing 3D model in Revit.